News & Events

 Regularly Scheduled Events:

-Stewardship Committee Meetings: third Tuesdays of the month, 12:00 pm, CCC office
+Stewardship Committee Meetings: third Tuesday of the month, 12:00 pm, CCC office

-Trails Committee Meetings: third Wednesdays of the month, 12:00 pm, CCC office
+Trails Committee Meetings: third Wednesday of the month, 12:00 pm, CCC office